deepika2507-d/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
-Import the numpy module to use the built-in functions for calculation
+ Import the NumPy library for numerical operations.
 ### Step 2:
-Prepare the lists from each linear equations and assign in np.array()
+Define the coefficient matrix A and constant matrix B.
 ### Step 3:
-Using the np.linalg.solve(), we can find the solutions.
+Use np.linalg.solve(A, B) to solve the system of linear equations.
 ### Step 4:
-End the program
+Print the solution obtained from the solver.
 ## Program:

 #Program to find the solution for the given linear equations.